 The company believes in manufacturing quality products that are cleansing and feminine the characteristics women look for in a product.
 The goal of the company is to build positive self-esteem and also to inspire women and young girls to reach their potential.

 The brand values of Dove are self-love, empowerment and beauty which it achieves by creating campaigns such as the self-esteem project and the Real beauty campaigns.
 By implementing effective marketing campaigns, Dove has successfully established a distinct reputation and differentiated itself from the competition, while simultaneously increasing brand awareness.

 According to Dove, the campaigns started a global conversation about the need for a wider definition of beauty after the study proved the hypothesis that the definition of beauty had become limiting and unattainable.

-In recent years the companies have come up with new ways of marketing and emotive advertising campaigns and Dove has used this in its marketing strategy to connect with their brand on a persona level.
+In recent years the companies have come up with new ways of marketing and emotive advertising campaigns and Dove has used this in its marketing strategy to connect with their brand on a personal level.

 By introducing campaigns and projects, the company has a chance to make a range of powerful videos and images based on research projects with the aim of making women feel good about themselves.
 All brands should have a story to tell or convey values in their branding which can be attributed to real life.